cloudsecakosa/twotierterraform/README.md

-# twotierterraform
-I'll be using Terraform to architect a 2-Tier Architecture that consists of the following: A VPC with 2 public subnets and 2 private subnets.
-A load balancer that will direct traffic to the public subnets and 1 EC2 instance in each public subnet.
-An RDS MySQL instance in one of the subnets.
+This code sets up Terraform to use AWS as the cloud provider and creates a VPC, internet gateway, 4 subnets (2 public and 2 private), 1 EC2 instance in each of these public subnets, and sets the properties for each resource.
+The public subnets have public IPs enabled, while the private subnets do not.
+The code also assigns CIDR blocks and availability zones to each subnet and assigns names to each resource using tags.